giactitti/SZ/README.md

 please cite as: Giacomo Titti, Alessandro Sarretta and Luigi Lombardo.
 (2021).
 CNR-IRPI-Padova/SZ: SZ plugin (Version v1.0).
 Zenodo.

 ## Contacts
-If you have any problem, please pull request or write to giacomotitti@gmail.com
+If you have any problem, please write to giacomotitti@gmail.com